jagould2012/sclp/BUILD.md

 		range 192.168.100.2 192.168.100.99;
 	}

+**Setup the Router**

+The server will act as a router for all of the Chromebooks.
+Setup the router:

 **Setup the NFS Server**

 The Chomebooks will load the majority of their software from the server over the network.
 Setup the NFS server: